 Some state practice acts may require that electrical stimulation devices be applied only under a physician's order.
 Clinicians must be aware of state practice acts governing their profession's use of these devices as well as the policies and procedures for use at their institution.
 Likewise, an appropriately credentialed individual should supervise use of these devices.

-Basic Guidelines for the Setup and Application ...
+Basic Guidelines for the Setup ...